priyakalot/bd2k/README.md

 ### running-SUTime
 I used SUTime (https://nlp.stanford.edu/software/sutime.html) to collect time expressions ("daily","2 days later") from case reports.
 Specifically, I used a Python wrapper for SUTime (https://github.com/FraBle/python-sutime).

-SUTime and FraBle give examples of how to run SUTime on one document.
-To run SUTime on multiple documents, use running-SUTime.
-Have all documents saved as .txt files in one folder, and replace the the file paths in the code to point to your own folder with documents.
-Your output will then be a dictionary of JSON objects.
-An example of one JSON object with an annotation is below--
+First, install both SUTime and the Python wrapper for SUTime.
+To run SUTime on multiple documents, run running-SUTime with Python (I used Python 3).
+Have all documents you want annotated saved as .txt files in one folder, and replace file paths in the code to point to your own folder with documents.
+Your output will then be a text file in your working directory.
+This file will contain a dictionary of JSON objects.
+An example of one JSON object with an annotation is below:
 ```json
 {
   "end": 437,